Fastest Ways to Stop a Toothache

 Fix Your Toothache with Onions and Garlic:

 Tea has antioxidants and natural anticoagulants.
-If you wet a tea bag in warm water and apply it to an area of inflammation or infection, you would feel the difference in a few minutes.
+Dr. Kacos suggests putting a wet tea bag in warm water and applying it to an area of inflammation or infection.
+You’ll feel the difference in just a few minutes.